Stunningly dramatic coastlines, towering volcanic mountains, spectacular waterfalls, Hawaii is in a league of its own as a cruise destination.

 - Discover the history of Hawaii at museums commemorating Pearl Harbour

-- Enjoy fine dining in Wakiki and art galleries of the Chinatown art district
+- Explore the art galleries of the Chinatown art district

 In Hilo discover a diverse and beautiful landscape, from white sand beaches and dramatic waterfalls to black sand beaches and snow-covered volcanoes.
 The charming farmer's markets, restaurants and shops in Hilo town are sure to keep you entertained for your stay.
-A day trip away from Hilo is also a great idea, with two mountains, Mauna Kea and Mauna Loa, being in close proximity and the ideal way to view Hawaii Island from above.
-Hilo is the perfect way to discover Hawaii, with its slow and friendly pace sure to welcome all visitors.Highlights of Hilo
+A day trip away from Hilo is also highly recommended, with two mountains, Mauna Kea and Mauna Loa, being in close proximity, providing an ideal way to view Hawaii Island from above.
+The slow and friendly pace of Hilo make it the perfect place to discover Hawaii.Highlights of Hilo

 - Discover natural wonders like Mauna Kea and Hawaii Volcanoes National Park

-- Visit unique shops and the popular Hilo farmers market
+- Visit the popular Hilo farmers market to discover local produce and crafts

-- Learn the culture & history of the island at the many museums
+- Learn about the distinct culture & history of the island at museums such as Lyman Museum

-Kauai is Hawaii's oldest island and offers many attractions.
+Kauai is Hawaii's oldest island often referred to as the "Garden Island" and offers many attractions.
 There is an abundance of natural beauty on the island, with a stunning array of flora and fauna, as well as the forest and cloud-covered peak of Mount Waialeale.
 The island has many hiking trails for those who want an active holiday and beaches for those who would rather relax.
 The perfect way to see the island is by air, with helicopter tours bringing you to locations such as the Na Pali coast and the dramatic Waimea Canyon.Highlights of Nawiliwili

 - Witness the natural beauty of the Kalalau Trail and Waimea Canyon